 Table of contents

-The regulatory body responsible for ensuring standards are upheld by childminding and day care providers is Care Inspectorate Wales (CIW)
+Care Inspectorate Wales (CIW) is responsible for ensuring standards are upheld by childminding and day care providers is.

-The Care Inspectorate Wales (CIW) monitors, inspects and publishes reports to ensure that early years providers in Wales uphold the minimum standards and provide high quality childcare.
-The CIW assesses each provider based on the national minimum standards Wales.
-It looks at well-being, care and development, environment as well as leadership and management.
+The Care Inspectorate Wales (CIW) monitors, inspects and publishes reports to ensure early years providers in Wales uphold the minimum standards and provide high quality childcare.

-What are the National Minimum Standards?
+What are the National Minimum Standards in Wales?

 National Minimum Standards apply to all registered providers of childcare in Wales unless specifically indicated.
 There are 24 standards which childcare providers for children up to the age of 12 must meet.

-The National Minimum Standards for childcare for Wales cover 8 areas:
+Childcare standards for Wales cover 8 areas:

-- Information
+- Information.

-- Planning for individual needs and preferences
+- Planning for individual needs and preferences.

-- Empowering service users, encouraging lifestyle choices
+- Empowering service users, encouraging lifestyle choices.

-- Quality of care
+- Quality of care.

-- Staffing
+- Staffing.

-- Conduct and management of the services
+- Conduct and management of the services.

-- Complaints, protection and notifications of significant events
+- Complaints, protection and notifications of significant events.

-- The physical environment
+- The physical environment.

-1. Information
+1. Information about the setting

 2. The contract